AthulKrishna2501/user-api-clean-arch/README.md

-Hello this is the content in readmemd
+Hello this is the content in readme.MD